FooqX/GoldenRatio/README.md

 Pull requests are welcomed!
 For major changes, please open an issue to discuss what you would like to change/add/improve.

 ## Possible upcoming features
-- Displays a line similar to the Wikipedia page
 - Switch tabs between history and calculator
+- Add option to enter cm, m, mm, etc
+- Animations
+- Colors in history

 ## License